Most advice on sales call reporting is backward

 - Agree on one behavior change and one follow‑up check

 That forces the report into the workflow.
-Once managers use the system consistently, reps notice fast.
+When managers use it consistently, reps notice fast.

 The standard to hold

-If your team needs better visibility between field activity, route execution, and rep performance, OnRoute gives outside sales leaders a practical way to connect GPS tracking, route management, and reporting in one place.
-It's built for teams that need fewer blind spots, tighter field execution, and faster decisions.
+If your team needs better visibility between field activity, route execution, and rep performance, OnRoute provides a practical way to connect GPS tracking, routing, and reporting in one place.